Workshop 14 – 09h00-10h30

 Adopting AAL programme’s solutions into real life

-Giorgos Kostopoulos, Managing Director of Gluk Advice BV, will organise this session.
+Giorgos Kostopoulos, Managing Director at Gluk Advice BV, will organise this session.

 Additional speakers: Luiza Spirou, President of “Ana ASLAN” International Foundation, Romania; Aliki Economidou, Project Coordinator Cyprus Neuroscience & Technology Institute (CNTI).